 For example, if you set the resize dimensions at 1000×1200, an image of 2000x3000px will be resized to 800x1200px while an image of 3000x2000px will be resized to 1000x667px.

-If you are not sure which option is better for your user case, please test it on a few images from your WP Media Library.
-Keep Image backup option active, in case you are not pleased with the resize results.
+If you are not sure which option is better for your use case, please test it on a few images from your WordPress Media Library.
+Make sure to keep the Image backup option active, in case you are not pleased with the resize results.